DevMountain/ContinuumOld/README.md

 2. Implement  `UIImagePickerController` to access the phones photo library or camera.
 Check to make sure each `UIImagePickerController.SourceType` is available, and for each that is add the appropriate action to the `UIAlertController` above.
 3. Implement the `UIImagePickerControllerDelegate` function to capture the selected image and assign it to the image view.
 Please read through the documentation for [UIImagePickerController](https://developer.apple.com/documentation/uikit/uiimagepickercontroller) and its [delegate](https://developer.apple.com/documentation/uikit/uiimagepickercontrollerdelegate)
+* note: Be sure to add a `NSCameraUsageDescription`

 ### Reduce Code Repetition